tdwg/conference-2018/conferences/2018/sessions/W10_Mapping-the-Citizen-Science-Agenda-at-TDWG.md

-> 1. Names, email addresses, and affiliations of all organizers.
+> 1. Names, email addresses, and affiliations of all Organizer(s)::.

 Rob Stevenson